 Carefully read and understand all safety messages in this manual and on your machine's safety signs.
 Keep signs in good and clean condition.
-Replace missing or damaged signs.
-Be sure new equipment components and repair parts include the current safety signs.
-For replacement signs, proper placement of safety signs or clarification on any safety issue, consult your Northern Lights dealer or the factory.
+Replace missing or damaged

 There can be additional safety information contained on parts and components from outside suppliers that is not reproduced in this manual.
 Consult the suppliers for additional safety information.